 Bynes exited the Week 12 tilt against the Chargers during the second quarter.
 With Deone Bucannon (chest) inactive, the linebacker position could prove an area of weakness for the Cardinals if Bynes is unable to retake the field Sunday.

 Bynes logged three tackles (two solo), one sack and one pass defended during Sunday's 26-14 loss to the Chiefs.

-Bynes posted his second sack of the season during a Week 10 loss to the Chiefs, and played a key role in holding Kansas City's offense to their lowest point total of the season.
+Bynes posted his second sack of the season during a Week 10 loss to the Chiefs and played a key role in holding Kansas City's offense to its lowest point total of the season.
 The starting linebacker could be in line for another strong defensive showing against the Raiders in Week 11.

 After practicing on a limited basis in the first two sessions of the week, Bynes was a full participant Friday.
 With his health clear, he'll seek out double-digit tackles for the fourth time in six outings to start the season.

 Bynes (wrist) practiced in a limited capacity Thursday, Darren Urban of the Cardinals' official site reports.